 In the aftermath of the banking crisis, the financial system in Iceland changed radically.
 Three new banks were established and took over the domestic operations of the collapsed banks.
 Other smaller financial institutions have undergone financial restructuring and some of them lost their operating licences.
-The newly restructured banking system (deposit money banks) is much smaller, estimated at 1.3 times Iceland's GDP as of 31 December 2019.
+The newly restructured banking system (deposit money banks) is much smaller, estimated at 1.4 times Iceland's GDP as of 31 December 202041.
 There are now four commercial banks and four savings banks currently operating in Iceland and their main focus is on the domestic market.
 The state is the majority owner of two of the commercial banks, namely the Bank and Íslandsbanki.
 In 2018, an initial public offering of shares in Arion Bank took place and the shares were listed on the Icelandic and Swedish stock markets.
-According to the ISFI which manages the shareholding and the corresponding voting rights, in the Bank and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain a substantial equity stake in the Bank for the long-term.
-According to the Icelandic State Ownership Strategy for Financial Services, published by the Finance Ministry in 2020, no decision on the equity stake sale will be made until the ISFI has sold all its shares in Íslandsbanki.
+According to the ISFI which manages the shareholding and the corresponding voting rights, in the Bank and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain a substantial equity stake in the Bank for the

-&lt;sup>29 Source: Icelandic Tourist Board
+39 Source: Icelandic Tourist Board